microPaul/AVR-DB-Blink-Switch-Demo/README.md

 //
 // Operation:  LED blinks at 1000 ms on, 1000 ms off.
 Prints diagnostic
 // message to console with every LED state change.
 Pressing and holding
-// the push button cauess the LED to freeze (remain in current state)
+// the push button causes the LED to freeze (remain in current state)
 // while button is in down position.
 //
 ///////////////////////////////////////////////////////////